andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/02-emergency-shelter-types.md

 - Orientation: Narrow end toward prevailing wind; leave lee side slightly lower.
 - Edges: Stake taut; add mid‑panel guylines for strength; dig a small drip trench only where permitted.
 - Ground: Use a groundsheet; slope away; add a pad and extra insulation.

+📝 See also: For fast pitching and adjustments, tie ridgelines with a trucker’s hitch and use taut‑line hitches on guylines (see: Tools, Knots & Improvisation → Cordage & Knots).

 Anchors & angles (sand/snow)
 - Deadman anchors: Bury sticks/stakes/stuff sacks filled with snow/sand at least 20–30 cm deep with guylines attached; tamp and let set.